bbarker/blog/scratch.md

 would also go along way towards not having to worry about saving inordinate amounts of cash to send them to a good school.

+Traditional capitalist views would likely argue, as usual, that this isn't a "pick yourself up by the bootstraps" approach, and that other taxpayers are paying for your risks.
+The first idea is a catch-phrase that is largely nonsense: if people get help, they are going to be more likely to succeed most of the time.
+We're humans, a social species - we're hardwired to help each other.
+The tax subsidies for support programs for entrepreneurship wouldn't cost anything beyond what would already be in place (ideally).
+This ability to do fearless entrepreneurship is just another benefit that is often overlooked when discussing social democracies.
+And to be clear, capitalists are already wealthy and aren't exactly looking for more competition to come along and unseat their existing strangleholds (though they may often discuss the benefits of competition - most would probably not want to be hard-pressed to *really* compete themselves), so of course many capitalists outside of the investor sphere have no real reasons to be excited by this idea.
+The ultimate example would be the monopolist.